-The inventory of carbon stocks that are not affected by site preparation may be deferred until a Reforestation Project's second verification.
-At the time of the second verification, an estimated inventory of the all required carbon stocks at the time of the Forest Project's offset project commencement date must prepared by:
+The inventory of carbon stocks that are not affected by site preparation may be deferred until a Reforestation Project's first Monitoring and Verification Report.
+At this time, an estimated inventory of the all required carbon stocks at the time of the Forest Project's offset project commencement date must prepared by:

-4 Initial carbon stocks could be zero if the Project Area has no quantifiable forest cover or required carbon pools.
+&lt;sup>4 Initial carbon stocks could be zero if the Project Area has no quantifiable forest cover or required carbon pools.

-- Assuming standing dead carbon stocks at the time of the Forest Project's offset project commencement date were equal to the standing dead carbon stocks measured and verified at the second verification. - 2.
+- Assuming standing dead carbon stocks at the time of the Forest Project's offset project commencement date were equal to the standing dead carbon stocks measured and verified at the first Monitoring and Verification Report. - 2.
 Using an approved growth model or a stand table projection methodology, as described in Appendix B, Section B.1, to derive an estimate of standing live carbon stocks in pre-existing trees (i.e. those not planted as part of the Forest Project) at the time of the Forest Project's offset project commencement date.
 The approved growth model or stand table projection used for the estimate must produce a result within 5 percent of current inventory data for pre-existing trees.

-If the inventory of these carbon pools is deferred, the timing of the second verification is at the discretion of the Project Sponsor (but must occur within 12 years of the initial verification).
-Reforestation Projects for which an initial inventory is deferred are not eligible to receive CO2 Offset Allowances until after the second verification.
+If the inventory of these carbon pools is deferred, the timing of the first Monitoring and Verification Report is at the discretion of the Project Sponsor (but must occur within 12 years of the initial verification).
+Reforestation Projects for which an initial inventory is deferred are not eligible to receive CO2 Offset Allowances until after the first Monitoring and Verification Report.